If you take up cycling, you WILL lose weight!

 Note: the graphic at the top shows Selene Yeager, aka Fit Chick, who has written the best book yet on how to lose weight by cycling – Ride Your Way Lean.
 It is just about the only book that ever helped me.

 This brings me to what is, for me, the one annoying thing about cycling: even for the Average Cyclist who just wants to get to the top of the next hill … weight matters.
 In fact, it matters so much that there are NO pro cyclists who weigh more than 2.2 pounds per inch of body height.

 To figure out if you might be a contender, divide your weight by your height.
 For example, if you weigh 190 pounds and you’re 5 foot 8 inches tall: 190 ÷ 68 = 2.79.
-This ratio would mean you were SOL, regardless of how hard you trained.
+This ratio would mean you had no hope, regardless of how hard you trained.